mkhaled87/scots-ready/readme.md

 **SCOTS** is a C++ tool (with a small Matlab interface) to synthesize controller for possibly perturbed nonlinear control systems with respect to safety and reachability specifications.

-This version is the same version of SCOTS as in here but with the CUDD library included and pre-configured for ease of installation and use.
+This version of SCOTS is forked from the [version in LRZ-Gitlab](https://gitlab.lrz.de/hcs/scots) with the following modifications:
+1- The CUDD library is included pre-configured for ease of installation and use, 2- The CUDD library is used as a static-link library, and 3- Some minor fixes are applied to the CUDD libtary code and SCOT's code.

 ## Requirements